 Creosote is a gummy, combustible substance than coats the inside of a chimney.
 Depending on the temperature of the smoke, it can liquefy and form a tough coating that lines the inside of the chimney, or it can mix with other solids to produce a fluffy, flaky, porous substance that builds on itself and eventually plugs up the chimney.

 Either way, creosote buildup is a very dangerous thing because creosote is highly combustible.
 It can cause chimney fires, which are no joke.
 They can burn as hot as 2,000° Fahrenheit.
-In fact, according to the U.S. Fire Administration, heating fires account for 36 percent of all home fires in rural areas, where wood is most often used as a primary heat source.
+In fact, more than a third of all home fires in rural areas, where wood is most often used as a primary heat source, begin in the chimney.

 Stage One.
 Stage One creosote buildup is flaky and easy to remove.
 It comes right off when the chimney sweep works his or her brush through the chimney.